bsubei/codecrafters-redis-cpp/README.md

 - [x] clean up the header/source files.
 Lots of redundant stuff, stale comments, etc. Throw out old parser logic once the new refactored parser is hooked up.
 - [x] cleanly break apart the server logic from the Parser file.
 Also clean up all the namespacing mess I made.
 - [x] remove unnecessary header includes
+- [ ] one last thing: need to run in all the sanitizer modes and fix issues

 ## RDB (persistence)
 Just starting out on the RDB challenge.
 The goal is to have be able to save the db to disk (and read it when starting up).